 SMBS: What are your different organic food products and why are they unique?

-SS: We offer a range of organically-grown spices, herbs, grains, cereals, flours, cold-pressed oils and more.
+SS: We offer a range of organically-grown spices, herbs, grains, cereals, flours, cold-pressed oils, and more.
 The manufacturing happens in our facilities in Jodhpur, Rajasthan, and Mahua, Gujarat.
-Our products address the biggest problem of the food industry: adulteration, excessive utilisation of chemical pesticides and unhygienic processing and storage.
-These result in a number of health issues like cancer, low immunity and other lifestyle diseases, and also deplete soil quality.
-Our organic farming process ensures no chemical and synthetic fertilisers or preservatives are used at any stage.
+Our products address the biggest problem of the food industry: adulteration, excessive utilization of chemical pesticides, and unhygienic processing and storage.
+These result in a number of health issues like cancer, low immunity, and other lifestyle diseases, and also deplete soil quality.
+Our organic farming process ensures no chemical and synthetic fertilizers or preservatives are used at any stage.
 The process is completely hygienic and monitored at every step.
 Every grain can be traced back to the farm where it was grown.
-We have multiple food and quality certifications such as BRC and HACCP.
+We have multiple foods and quality certifications such as BRC and HACCP.
 Considering all these factors, our pricing is a little higher.
 Customers are paying for the product without any fillers.

 SMBS: How does growing farm produce and selling it to Agronic benefit farmers?

 SS: We buyback the entire produce of farmers, and so, they do not have to go to middlemen or worry about selling their produce.
 We pay a premium on top of market price so that more farmers are motivated to grow organic food for us.
 We also train them at every step, right from tilling the soil to post-harvest.
 Besides this, there are cooperative heads that provide assistance to farmers.